Puerto Ricans, upset at botched primary, demand answers - Up News Info

 At least one voter filed a lawsuit against the commission and the electoral officials of the two main parties late Sunday via the American Civil Liberties Union.
 Pierluisi also filed a lawsuit against the commission and the two officials as he rejected its decision to hold another primary next Sunday.

-He stressed that Puerto Rico’s situation had to change: the island is still struggling to recover from Hurricane Maria and a series of strong earthquakes amid a pandemic and a 13-year economic recession.
+Zambrana stressed that Puerto Rico’s situation had to change: the island is still struggling to recover from Hurricane Maria, a series of strong earthquakes amid a pandemic and a 13-year economic recession.

 “One has to go out and vote,” he said.
 “The only way to fix all of this is kicking people out.”